ibrahimpc/shopSmart/README.md

 - If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
 - If you're curious to learn more about React Native, check out the [Introduction to React Native](https://reactnative.dev/docs/getting-started).

-### Inside src you will see the below components

-- Navigation
-- Redux
-- Screens
-- Components
-- Constants
-- Utils

-### I have not used any navigation, i have created a custom Tab bar like view

-- This we reduce the use of navigation and Stack/Tab navigation
-- This will reduce the bundle size of our app

 # Troubleshooting